NicolasKeita/LandOnMars_Basic_Neural_Network/README.md

 # Rocket landing AI

-Preparing the next programming contest in AI,
+Preparing for the next programming contest in AI,

 Reinforcement learning is fun, so let's code the newest (2017 ? :D) algorithm by OpenAI engineers : Proximal Policy Optimization